An external view of the Met Office building at night.

 Career background

-Prior to joining the Met Office, Jenn completed her PhD at the School of Earth and Environment, University of Leeds.
+Before joining the Met Office in 2013, Jenn was awarded a PhD in atmospheric science from the School of Earth and Environment at the University of Leeds.
+The title of her thesis was Airborne observations of the physical and optical properties of atmospheric aerosol.
 The PhD was co-sponsored by the Met Office through a CASE award.
 Jenn received a MChem degree in Chemistry with a Year in Industry from the University of York, Department of Chemistry in 2009.